 Feature design is usually not a comprehensive enough specialization to be a job in itself.
 As a result, when you see a job listing for a “Game Designer” you can assume that it’s referring to feature design with the added expectation that you will also do general purpose game design, like play testing and balancing for example.

-Next up is scripting – the act of placing triggers inside the level which make it move forward.
+Level design usually involves scripting – the act of placing triggers inside the level which make it move forward.
 An example would be making a door open when the player is carrying a keycard and having enemies spawn when they move through it.

 Certain companies may refer to this as Quest or Mission design, where you will also be responsible for the writing and narrative context of the level – say a side quest in Witcher 3.
 On the flipside, creating a puzzle for a puzzle game also falls into this category, even if it’s not the first thing you think of when you hear the term “level design”.

 Whether we specialize in it or not, we’ll all have to do this one day.
 Balancing a game is an iterative process and involves a lot of number crunching which is usually done via spreadsheets.
+Here’s an example:

 Players who purchase “Big Ass Sword” as their second item have a 62% winrate in arena mode.
 Why is that?
 What ranking bracket does it affect?
 What do we need to tweak?
 Will this have unintended side-effects?